tekendrajoshi/Scribble-CNN_in_Cpp/README.md

 - **📂 Multi-class Dataset Support** – Expand recognition to handle a wider range of categories.
 - **⚡ Real-time Recognition** – Predict sketches dynamically as the user draws.
-- **🎯 Accuracy Boost** – Improve performance through advanced hyperparameter tuning and optimization.
+- **🎯 Publish for public use** – Publish a complete app for the public use